 As a further benefit, the green leaves turn golden in the autumn.

-Fill in the form below and we will notify you when Shirotae japanese flowering cherry tree is back in stock.
+Fill in the form below and we will notify you when Shirotae japanese flowering cherry tree are back in stock.

 Shirotae grows with a wide spreading habit, and the top of the tree is often flat.
 It looks particularly attractive when planted as a specimen tree, set apart from other trees, or against a backdrop of taller trees.